 3. Personalize Your Marketing Efforts

-When somebody is being upsold something they already told you they didn’t need or want, and which costs more than what they’re buying, they are very likely to go somewhere else next time.
-Instead, offer your customers things you think they do need, based on what other customers are buying and the data you have on them.
+When somebody is being upsold something they already told you they didn’t need or want and which costs more than what they’re buying, they will likely go somewhere else next time.

 4. Use Surveys